sparky2708/katacoda-scenarios/nltk/sent_boundaries.md

-Let's take a look at a sample movie review.
+Let's take a look at a sample movie review from a movie data corpus that is included in nlkt:
-Notice that there are a lot of punctuation mistakes.

 `import data_reader
 sample_movie_review = data_reader.read_reviews()[123]